kougioulis/large-causal-models/README.md

 print(f"AUC: {custom_binary_metrics(pred, Y_cpd)[0]}")
 ```

-The model succesfully We can also visualize lag-wise heatmaps against the known ground truth:
+The model succesfully discovers all causal effects, resulting in a perfect AUC score.
+We can also visualize lag-wise heatmaps against the known ground truth:

 ```python
 plot_adjacency_heatmaps(